Skip to main content

 5. Click Save Changes at the bottom of the page.

-Ignition will now test for the presence of the backup location.
-If the file does not exist then Ignition will attempt to create the file.
-For example, if the file location \\fileserver\ exists, but does not contain a folder called backups, the Gateway will attempt to create the backups folder.
-If the Gateway could not create the folder, then an error will appear in the Gateway console.
-If an error exists in the Gateway console, it’s most likely that Ignition does not have write permissions to the target file location.
+After saving, Ignition tests for the presence of the backup location.
+If the location does not exist, the Gateway attempts to create one.
+For example, if the file location \\fileserver\ exists, but does not contain a folder named backups, a folder of the same name will be created at that location.
+If the Gateway cannot create or write to the location, an error appears in the Gateway console, which typically indicates a permissions or access issue with the destination.

-As an additional step, restarting the Gateway and inspecting the backup folder for additional backup files written to the backup folder will ensure that the scheduled backups persevere after restarting the Gateway.
+As an additional verification step, restarting the Gateway and confirming that new backup files continue to appear in the backup folder can help ensure that scheduled backups persist after restarting the Gateway.

 The image below displays an Ignition Gateway configured to save to a network location every evening at midnight.